guillaume-sainthillier/DNC/README.md

 Dog is Not a Cat
 ===

-DNC est un logiciel de Messagerie Instantannée façon IRC.
+DNC est un logiciel de Messagerie Instantanée façon IRC.

 Le client permet de: